 As the primary agency responsible, the Clark Atlanta University Public Safety Department operates 24-hours, 7-days a week offering a full range of security services for the University.
 The department has a mixture of Public Safety Officers, Communications Officers and Sworn Police Officers certified by the State of Georgia.
 CAU Public Safety's Communications center is equipped with state of the art surveillance system that is manned 24 hours a day.
 We have a mixture of Georgia Peace Officer Standards and Training (P.O.S.T) Certified Communications Officers.
-They are CPR certified through the American Heart Association (AHA) and operate the Georgia Crime Information Center and National Crime Information Center 24 hours a day.
+They operate the Georgia Crime Information Center and National Crime

+Information Center 24 hours a day.
 The department's Headquarters is located on Main Campus at 223 James P. Brawley Drive SW, Atlanta GA 30014, in the Tanner Turner Building.